masmithdev/snowman-game/README.md

 ## Project Progress

+### 2022-11-01 day 4

+Added the Snowman visuals and introduced a game win and game over display.
+Also added a New Game button.

 ### 2022-10-21 day 3

 Refactored the front end to use the API.
 This resulted in most game logic now being removed from the front end.